Browsing views provide lists or grids of content in popular categories for users to browse.

 List and grid views

-Content can be presented in a grid or a list view.
+Content can be presented in a grid view, a list view, or a combination of both in the same content space.
 Grid views are best when users rely primarily on images to make their selections.
 List views are best when users rely on reading text and viewing data to make their selections.
+Content can be organized into categories separated by subheaders.

 Content indicators can be used to identify content in the following categories: